nashville-software-school/bangazon-inc/book-3-web-api/chapters/ASP_NET_WEB_API_INTRO.md

 1. In the "Create a new project" dialog, choose the C# "ASP<span>.NET</span> Core Web API" option
 1. Name the project "CoffeeShop" and click "Next"
 1. Select ".NET 5.0 (Current)" for the "Target Framework" and click "Create"
 1. In Solution Explorer, right click the name of the project and select "Manage Nuget Packages".
-Install the `Microsoft.Data.SqlClient` pacakge
+Install the `Microsoft.Data.SqlClient` package
 1. Review and run [this SQL script](./sql/CoffeeShop.sql) to create the `CoffeeShop` database.

 You now have an ASP<span>.NET</span> Core Web API project.
 Spend some time looking around the code that Visual Studio generated.
 You'll find several familiar items.